jiangdaolime/TOD/README.md

-# Revisiting the Trade-Off between the Performance of Adversarial and Normal Examples on NLP Few-shot Tasks
+# Revisiting the Trade-off between the Performance of Adversarial and Normal Examples on NLP Few-shot Tasks

 This repository contains a modified version of the TextAttack library, designed to enhance adversarial text attack generation and fine-tuning processes.
 The primary changes are made to the xxx file, which should be placed in the xxx location of the TextAttack version 0.3.7 for proper functionality.